Learning to live with stocks

 Bond yields are dirt-low at the time of this post.

-High interest savings accounts really don’t exist, they are a misnomer.
+High interest savings accounts really don’t exist today either, they are a misnomer.

 The reality is folks, unless massive changes are coming (which I don’t foresee) low interest rates are here to stay for the coming 3-5 years at least.

 How on earth are you going to fund your retirement?

 Millennials have it easy; they have time on their side.